 There are many mainstream animals that were previously considered Cryptids.
 Two such animals include the Kangaroo (no, really!) and the Platypus.

-In the Ben 10 Crossover episode, Zak is never seen using the Claw when using his powers (which he kept as a residual effect of being merged with Kur for so long).
+In the Ben 10 Crossover episode, Zak is never seen using the Claw when using his powers.
 In addition, the Claw is strictly a weapon and no longer has the Hand of Tsul'Kalu on the end.
 The reason for this?
 He's grown in skill and strength to the point where he no longer needs it.

 Also from the crossover, it's revealed that Argost had sent a back up plan to Dr. Animo to bring him back to life if he died in a matter/antimatter reaction.
 This makes sense when you realize Argost's plan was to absorb Zak Monday's Anti Kur powers.
 He may not have been sure if this would destroy him or not, so he gave Animo the plans just in case it happened.